szmudo/pam-watchid/README.md

-# PAM WatchID
+# pam-watchid

+A PAM plugin, written in Swift, for Apple Watch and Touch ID authenticating using:
-A PAM plugin for authenticating using the new `kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrWatch` API in macOS 10.15 (or `kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrCompanion` in macOS 15 or later), written in Swift.
+- `kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrWatch` from macOS 10.15 to macOS 14; or
+- `kLAPolicyDeviceOwnerAuthenticationWithBiometricsOrCompanion` in macOS 15 or later

 ![](https://github.com/Logicer16/pam-watchid/blob/docs/demo.gif?raw=true)